UPDATED: AUGUST 25, 2023 | 1 MIN READ

 Name-brand prescription drugs are better when the prescription is for a narrow therapeutic index drug.
 These drugs require strict adherence to dose and blood concentration.
 Even a slight difference in dosage for these drugs may cause severe effects and life-threatening issues.
 Anti-seizure medications and Warfarin are good examples of narrow therapeutic index drugs.

-Can you request name-brand drugs instead of generic ones?
+Can you request a name-brand prescription instead of generic ones?

 Yes.
 You can ask your pharmacist for the name-brand drug if you desire.
 Your pharmacist will fill the prescription as written unless your doctor notes otherwise.